Subject Leads: Mrs Louise Tottle and Mrs Jo Price

 Our love of reading can be seen through our environment.
 Each class has a reading area, which is full of a wide range of fiction, non-fiction, poetry and topic related books.
 These books are refreshed regularly and supported by the Cheshire Educational Library Service.

-Each term we send home a reading newsletter to inform parents of new books, recommended reads for specific age groups and also to let pupils and parents know what staff are reading.
+Reding newsletters are sent out to inform parents of new books, recommended reads for specific age groups and also to let pupils and parents know what staff are reading.
 This stimulates many conversations with pupils and parents.

 We also have our own library in school, which children enjoy on a weekly basis and the PTA buy new books for each year.
 Our Year 6 children are partnered with a reading buddy in Year 1.
 They listen and support them with their reading and help them to select a new text.
 Parents and the wider community come in to school each day to support readers of all ages.